Effects of climate change on oceans: Time scales

+Many ocean-related elements of the climate system respond slowly to warming.
+For instance, acidification of the deep ocean will continue for millennia, and the same is true for the increase in ocean heat content.
+Similarly, sea level rise will continue for centuries or even millennia even if greenhouse gas emissions are brought to zero, due to the slow response of ice sheets to warming and the continued uptake of heat by the oceans, which expand when warmed.

-Observed effects on the physical environment
+Effects on the physical environment

 Sea level rise

-Since around 1900, the global sea level has risen at an average rate of 1–2 mm/yr (the global average sea level was about 15–25 cm higher in 2018 compared to 1900).
-The rate of sea level rise is now increasing: from 2006 to 2018, sea level rose by about 4 mm per year.

 Many coastal cities will experience coastal flooding in the coming decades and beyond.
 Local subsidence, which may be natural but can be increased by human activity, can exacerbate coastal flooding.
 Coastal flooding will threaten hundreds of millions of people by 2050, particularly in Southeast Asia.